 Within the personal, workplace and technical skills Components, there are specific Essential Elements tied to each.
 The Essential Elements are high-demand employability skills as defined by industry, and the benchmark for measuring student success during an activity.
 If students learn the Essential Element of responsibility during a personal activity, the Framework requires that a chapter be specific regarding the how and why students learned responsibility.
 This conscientious approach gives added meaning to the valuable experience gained by students in the planning, organization and implementation of activities.
-Most importantly, this approach actualizes SkillsUSA's mission as America's proud champion of the skilled trades.
-Our mission is to empower students to become skilled professionals, career-ready leaders and responsible community members.
+Most importantly, this approach actualizes

+SkillsUSA's mission to "empower members to become world-class workers, leaders and responsible American citizens" on the chapter level.